jennyferconstanza/TeamProfileGenerator/README.md

 In order to run this application the user needs to install the npm package.

 ## Tests
- Run `npx test` to run Jest, this will run tests on constructors.
+ Run `npx jest` to run Jest, this will run tests on constructors.

 ## Link to Video Demo